Temporary Anchorage Devices (TADS)

 Because they’re temporary, TADs are removed once they’ve completed their job, leaving no lasting impact on the surrounding bone or tissue.
 They’re discreet, efficient, and incredibly effective for both simple and complex orthodontic cases.

-Dr Anastasia carefully integrates TADs into custom treatment plans to improve accuracy, shorten treatment time, and enhance overall outcomes.
+Dr Anastasia Bakopoulou carefully integrates TADs into custom treatment plans to improve accuracy, shorten treatment time, and enhance overall outcomes.
 Small but powerful, they’re an innovative tool in the orthodontic toolbox.

 When and Why TADs Are Used

-TADs are especially useful when braces or aligners alone aren’t enough to achieve certain movements.
+TADs are especially useful when braces or clear aligners alone aren’t enough to achieve certain movements.
 They give us greater control and precision, often making treatment faster, more predictable, and less invasive.
 You might benefit from TADs if:

 -